 Key Takeaways: Market segmentation is when a marketer decides their customer base by breaking them down into groups based on how those customers behave, not just who they are.
 This allows for more targeted messages and personalized content.

-Examples of Behavioral Segmentation in Marketing Today
+Behavioral Segmentation Examples in Marketing Today

 - By demographics (income level, age group, etc.)